kevinsogo/compgen/docs_src/TUTORIAL.md

 - The **testscript** has a bunch of commands for running the generators.

-Again, here's a nice picture that shows this:
+Here's a nice picture that shows this:

 ![](generator-model.jpg)